cferdinandi/vanilla-js-guides/content/apis.md

 ## What you'll learn

-- How to make HTTP requests.
-- How to work around cross-domain scripting restrictions with JSONP.
+- How to get, update, and send data from APIs.
+- What Ajax, XHR, and HTTP are and what they do.
-- How to use a lightweight micro-library to make working with Ajax and HTTP easier.
+- How to transform data into different formats for use with APIs.
+- How to handle API authentication.
-- How to get and manipulate elements from another page on your site.
+- How to prevent your risk of cross-site scripting attacks from third-party APIs.
-- How to put it all together and write a working project with Ajax.
+- How to put it all together and use API data to create dynamic web content.

 {{<guide-formats>}}